 More than 75% of upper-level classes have 25 or fewer students.
 First-year students take half their classes in small sections.
 Those small working groups allow for personal interaction with professors and an informal learning environment that encourages in-depth discussion.

-Two of your first-year courses will be taught in a small section of about 20 students, providing personal interaction with professors, an informal learning atmosphere that encourages in-depth discussion and analysis, and the opportunity to bond with classmates who will be friends and professional colleagues for years to come.
+Two of your first-year courses will be taught in a small section of about 20 students.
+This small group provides personal interaction with professors.
+Small sections offer an informal learning atmosphere that encourages in-depth discussion and analysis, and the opportunity to bond with classmates.

 M.S. in Homeland Security Courses